Al Masry SC

 Al Masry Sporting Club (النادي المصري للألعاب الرياضية) is an Egyptian sports club based in Port Said, Egypt.
-The club is mainly known for its professional football team, that competes in the Egyptian Premier League, the highest division of the Egyptian football league system.
+The club is mainly known for its professional football team that competes in the Egyptian Premier League, the highest tier of the Egyptian football league system.

 Al Masry has never won the league, but won their one Egyptian Cup in 1998.
-The club plays their home matches at the Port Said Stadium, with a capacity of 17,988.
+The club used to play their home matches at the Port Said Stadium, with a capacity of 17,988.

 History

+Establishment and Early years

-Founded on 18 March 1920 by a group of Egyptians in Port Said, it was the first club for Egyptians in a city that already had many clubs for the foreign communities living there.
+Founded on 18 March 1920 by a group of Egyptians in Port Said, it was the first club for Egyptians in a Cosmoplitan city that already had many clubs for the foreign communities living there.
+The idea of creating a club for Egyptians was one of the manifestations of the 1919 Egyptian revolution against the British occupation.

+The first board of directors of the club was headed by Ahmed Hosni, Secretary General of the Municipal Council in Port Said.
+The board of directors comprised a group of Egyptians from the city’s notables, without any foreign member.
+It was taken into account that the formation of the board of directors reflected the representation of all Egyptians, both Muslims and Christians, to emphasize the nature of the club as a gathering entity for all spectrums of national identity, and the founding fathers of the club chose “Al Masry” which means in "The Egyptian" as a name for the club to emphasize this idea.

+The founding members of Al Masry inspired the club's name from the famous national song Oum Ya Masry "Arise Egyptian" of Sayed Darwish.
+They also derived the color of Al Masry's green jersey from the green Flag of Egypt that the revolutionaries raised during the 1919 revolution for the first time.
+Al Masry began its activities by playing against Egyptian and foreign teams in the Canal region, the matches against foreign teams was full of enthusiasm that led to the increase of Al Masry's popularity to be the most popular team in Port Said.
+The club also contributed with some other Egyptian clubs to the establishment of the Egyptian Football Association in 1921.